OldManUmby/Sundered-Shadows/Manuscript/01-Characters/CH.01 - Character Creation.md

 # CHARACTER CREATION

 This section contains rules for generating a player character (PC).
 Follow the steps below.
+Record your character's stats, information, and gear on the provided character sheet; see Appendix XX: Character Sheet.

 1. Choose a race and lineage.
-Record traits and prime requisite.
 2. Choose a class and archetype.
-Record features and spells.
 3. Choose a background and experience.
-Record skillsets and tools.
 4. Generate ability scores and prime requisites.
-Record ability modifiers.
 5. Generate coinage and select starting gear.
-Record gear and resources.
+6. Calculate the defense class and hit points.
-6. Complete all remaining character details.
+7. Complete all remaining character details.

 ## Abilities